Stefan Kießling

-Stefan Kießling (born 25 January 1984) is a German former footballer who played as a striker for Bayer Leverkusen and 1.
+Stefan Kießling (born 25 January 1984) is a German former professional footballer who played as a striker for Bayer Leverkusen and 1.
 FC Nürnberg.
 Born in Lichtenfels, West Germany, Kießling began playing football at a young age in the youth setup at 1.
 FC Eintracht Bamberg before moving to the 1.
 FC Nürnberg academy in 2001.
 He made his professional debut for Nürnberg as a 19-year-old in 2003 before being sold to Bayer Leverkusen in the summer of 2006.
 He stayed at Leverkusen for 12 seasons.

 A German international from 2007 to 2010, Kießling earned six caps, failing to score a goal at the senior level.
 He represented Germany at the 2010 World Cup in South Africa, featuring in two matches for the eventual third-place side.

 Personal life

 Kießling's grandfather founded Upper Franconian club TSV Eintracht Bamberg, which merged with 1.
 FC Bamberg in 2006 to form FC Eintracht Bamberg, and his father played as a goalkeeper.
 At 15, he had to make the choice between training as a chef or becoming a professional footballer.
 And although he stated that "cooking is still a lot of fun," it was football that ultimately prevailed.
 He also has a love for music, stating that his favorite artists are Bon Jovi and Bryan Adams.

 Kießling and his wife Norina were married on 29 December 2008 in a civil ceremony at the Villa Römer in Opladen.
 The couple has two children, Hailey-Milu and Tayler-Joel.